Skip to content

 Does Next Step Recovery accept Medicaid?

 Yes.
 According to SAMHSA data, Next Step Recovery accepts Medicaid.
-Coverage specifics (copays, prior authorization) depend on the specific OH Medicaid plan.
+Coverage specifics (copays, prior authorization) depend on the specific NC Medicaid plan.
 Call (828) 761-0722 to verify your benefits.

 What level of care does Next Step Recovery offer?